benjaminion/upgrading-ethereum-book/README.md

 It is a work in progress.
 There's more about the roll-out plan in the [preface](https://eth2book.info/altair/preface).

+## Licence

+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) licence.

+## Contributing

 I am not looking for contributions at this time.
 That may change in future, but for now I will not be accepting any PRs to _src/book.md_.

 Please feel free, however, to raise issues for typos, inaccuracies, omissions, and suggestions.
 And I'll happily consider PRs for improvements to the CSS or JavaScript.
-(But PRs for typos break my workflow so please raise issues instead.)

-## Licence

-This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) licence.
+Kindly note that [British spelling](https://www.oxfordinternationalenglish.com/differences-in-british-and-american-spelling/) is not a typo.

 ## Installing